EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 interest of protecting persons who are suffering trauma and grief, and we are cited to no material in the record for that claim.
-Indeed, when asked at oral argument what a "typical injured plaintiff gets in the mail,” the Bar’s lawyer replied: "That's not in the record, and I don't know the answer to that question.”
+Indeed, when asked at oral argument what a "typical injured plaintiff gets in the mail," the Bar’s lawyer replied: "That's not in the record, and I don't know the answer to that question."
 Having declared that the privacy interest is one both substantial and served by the regulation, the Court ought not to be excused from justifying its conclusion.